nchlswhttkr/website/README.md

 Icons for this site are provided by Font Awesome, see [their license](https://fontawesome.com/license/free/).

-Background patterns courtesy of [Hero Patterns](https://www.heropatterns.com/).
+Background pattern courtesy of [Hero Patterns](https://www.heropatterns.com/).